Home Login Sign up Profile Log out

 Di unni si?

-Where are you from?
-A common question to learn about someone’s background.
+Where are you from? a friendly question to get to know someone.

 Sugnu di…